Robie is an Italian artist who now lives in the US. She loves to share useful vacation tips and first-hand knowledge

 Typically Italians take their vacations in August, especially the weeks around the 15th of August, which is called Ferragosto.
 That is a major holiday in Italy, with fireworks, parades, air shows, etc.

 If you plan to visit during that period, be aware the cities become ghost towns.
-Most shops and business close, inhabitants go to the beach or travel, to the point that barely no one is around… well, no one but the tourists.
+Most shops and businesses close, and inhabitants go to the beach or travel, to the point that barely anyone is around… well, no one but the tourists.
 Also, since August is the peak vacation period for Italians, reservations get quite costly.